Hebi Henan, China Travel Guide

 Hebi's cuisine forms part of Henan cuisine (豫菜 - Yùcài), a major Chinese culinary tradition.

-Henan cuisine features mild flavors, wheat-based dishes like noodles, dumplings, and steamed buns.
+Henan cuisine features mild flavors, wheat-meals with like noodles, dumplings, and steamed buns.
 It balances sweet, sour, salty, and spicy notes, emphasizing clear broths, stir-frying, and stewing.

 Required for eating.
 Avoid sticking them upright in rice, pointing them at people, or tapping bowls.